AmplitudeAudio/doc-sdk/docs/project/sound-object.md

 Sound objects are the core assets of an Amplitude project.
 They define the various audio samples to be played and how to play them.

-Amplitude supports 03 (three) kinds of sound objects:
+Amplitude supports three kinds of sound objects:

 - [Sound](./sound.md): The most basic sound object.
 It references a single audio file.
 - [Collection](./collection.md): A container sound object.
 It manages a set of sounds and decides how and when to play them through a [scheduler](./collection.md#scheduler).